realmazharhussain/gdm-tools/README.md

 1. Why can't I apply/set GDM themes downloaded from gnome-look.org or other pling.com like websites?

    **Ans:** Themes available in `GDM Themes` section of those websites are for old versions of GDM and current versions of GDM don't use that kind of themes.
 Newer versions of GDM use a compiled gnome-shell theme as their theme.
 Download and install (system-wide) themes available in `Gnome Shell Themes` section of those websites.
-They will work on newer versions GDM and are supported by `set-gdm-theme` command.
+They will work on newer versions of GDM and are supported by `set-gdm-theme` command.

 2. When I try to set default GDM theme using `set-gdm-theme` tool, it sets some other theme instead of the default theme.
 What should I do?

-   **Ans:** You should reinstall the package `gnome-shell-common` (if that's not available `gome-shell`) and then run `set-gdm-theme backup update`.
+   **Ans:** You should reinstall the package `gnome-shell-common` (if that's not available, then `gome-shell`) and then run the command `set-gdm-theme set --background; set-gdm-theme backup update`.
 This should fix the issue.

 3. Why does that happen?